ESIPFed/science-on-schema.org/guides/Dataset.md

 </pre>

 <a id="spatial_shape"></a>
-All other shapes, are defined using the [schema:GeoShape](https://schema.org/GeoShape):
+All other shapes, are defined using the [schema:GeoShape](https://schema.org/GeoShape).
+Be aware that the coordinate ordering used by Google -- <strong>Y (lat), X (long)</strong> is the reverse of various other commonly used conventions for listing geospatial coordinates.

 <pre>
   <strong>"spatialCoverage": {